Automattic/vip-go-mu-plugins/query-monitor/readme.txt

 = Do you accept donations? =

+### Do you accept donations?

+[I am accepting sponsorships via the GitHub Sponsors program](https://johnblackbourn.com/donations/) and any support you can give will help me maintain this plugin and keep it free for everyone.

-No, I do not accept donations.
-If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
-Tell all your friends about the plugin too!
+In addition, if you like the plugin then I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
+Tell all your friends about it too!

 ## Changelog ##

+### 3.6.5 ###

+* Always show the Logs panel, with a link to help docs.
+* Whole bunch of improvements to QM's "broken" state handling.
+* Remove usage of deprecated jQuery methods.
+* Add support for Altis dependencies as components.
+* Add `innodb_buffer_pool_size` variable to the mysql environment list.
+* Preformat the Logger output
+* Fix the PHP version check.

 ### 3.6.4 ###

-* Correct an error introduced in 3.6.3 with the extra early error handling (ironic).
+* Correct an error introduced in 3.6.2 with the extra early error handling (ironic).

 ### 3.6.3 ###